smartIU/arxiv-topics/README.md

    ```terminal
    pip install dash statsmodels
    ```
-- Download the trimmed down database (without abstracts, embeddings and subsets) from the release into the "database" subfolder
+- Download and unzip the trimmed down database (without abstracts, embeddings and subsets) from the release

 ## Usage